vgrocha/hiccup-table/README.md

 A library to easily generate html tables from clojure data structures with the possibility of defining the tags atributes as functions/maps.

+## Instalation
+Just add

+    [hiccup-table "0.1.0"]

+to your project dependencies

 ## Usage

-If you want to generate a table with the first row as header you can use 'hiccup.table/to-table1d'.
+If you want to generate a table with the first row as header you can use ```(fn hiccup.table/to-table1d [data x-labels])```.
 It generates a hiccup tag structure of a table with the header row 'x-labels' and the 'data'.
 The header row is defined by 'x-labels', which can be a an array-map (must be ordered, for it will be the columns order) in the format

     (array-map :data-key "data label" ...)